thebarty/meteor-denormalization/README.md

   // "commentCache" (cacheProperty) will be created automatically
 ```

- Note how you only define the referenceProperty "commentIds", where the foreign-keys ``_id`` will be saved as an array of string (``type: [String]``).
+Note how you only define the referenceProperty "Posts.commentIds", where the foreign-keys ``_id`` will be saved as an array of strings (``type: [String]``).
 This is the property you can write to.
-An extra cacheProperties called ``commentCache`` will be created for you containing the full comment-instances.
+An extra cacheProperties called ``commentCache`` will be created containing the full comment-instances.

-  2. In the "Comments"-schema you can now link back to "Posts", like so:
+In the "Comments"-schema you can now link back to "Posts":
 ```js
   // "Comment"-schema definition
   // from the "comments"-perspective: